thomas-melville/myNotes/General/Career_Development/Camunda/bpmn.md

 They are only fired when the JobExecutor is enabled.
 They are configured using the ISO 8601 time format.
 They can be a:
-* fixed time & date
+* fixed time & date (Date)
-* duration
+* duration (Duration)
-* repeating interval
+* repeating interval (Cycle) - ISO 8601 time definition
-The values can be pulled into the event from process variables.
+These are seen in the Timer Definition Type in the properties model of the bpmn timer object The values can be pulled into the event from process variables.

 #### error events